 I would have like to see more variety in your interviewees.
 We already discussed how it would have been nice to have more male opinions.
 I also would have liked to hear more from the man in the beginning or others in positions similar to his.

 Posted almost 2 years by email@example.com

 I thought you did an excellent job building up the issue.
 You presented the issue and very carefully outlined the top reasons as to why eligible student voters particularly at MIT choose to not vote.
 You got excellent non interview footage which was really relevant to the subject.
 I thought were editing was spot on, you did a good job transitioning in facts into the film, and had a clear narrative structure.

 The only thing I would have liked to see would have been diversity in interviews.
 You only interviewed a couple people from the republican voting station and women.
 It would have been nice to see a male perspective or make this video more about student female voters.
 With diversity this film could have been a lot stronger! :)

-Posted over 1 year by andreagu
+Posted almost 2 years by andreagu

 Your choice of topic for this video was very relevant and interesting to me.
 I liked hearing the perspectives of many different people, which seemed very sincere particularly because they were put on the spot.
 A lot of useful information was conveyed by the title cards that were interspersed throughout the video.
 The fast cuts and the music helped maintain the high energy and pace of the video.